R. Douglas DeNardo

 Doug is a fellow of the American College of Trust and Estate Counsel.
 He has been named a Pennsylvania Super Lawyer every year since its inception in 2004 and is listed in The Best Lawyers in America®.
 He is rated AV® Preeminent™ by Martindale Hubbell.
 Doug earned his B.S., cum laude, and his J.D., cum laude, from Duquesne University.
 He also served as a senior staff member of the Duquesne University Law Review from 1987-88.

 Active in the community, Doug is a member of the Allegheny County Bar Association and the Pennsylvania Bar Association.
 He recently served two terms as a member of the board of directors of Bishop Canevin High School and is currently Chairman of the Moon Township Zoning Hearing Board.
-He is a member of the Professional Advisory Board of the Pittsburgh Foundation.
+He is a member of the Professional Advisory Committee at the Pittsburgh Foundation.
 Doug is also a member of the Planned Giving Advisory Boards of Carlow University, the Diocese of Pittsburgh and California University of Pennsylvania, the Gift Planning Advisory Council at Duquesne University, the Professional Advisors Council at Robert Morris University, and is a Past-President of the Steel City Selects Girls Hockey Association.
 In 2015, he was appointed to the Board of Directors of the American Cancer Society (East-Central Region) and in 2017, he was named a member of Nationwide Gift Planning Advisor Council for the American Cancer Society and a member of the Greater Pittsburgh Regional Board for the American Cancer Society.
 Doug was also appointed as a member of the Chair’s Ambassador Council at Animal Friends.